 The curriculum is housed on an online system, Curriculum Maestro, which automatically links your content to a skills and knowledge framework.
 This is a great ally in your recovery, as it gives you the power to find out what the children have missed and what to do about it.

 To spot these gaps, Maestro includes easy to use subject coverage gap analysis tools.
-You can then see where these gaps will be revisited or reassigned to other projects, which is extremely useful for busy subject leaders and teachers trying to plan for September.
+You can then see where these gaps will be revisited or reassigned to other projects, which is extremely useful for busy subject leaders and teachers trying to plan ahead.

 Later, if you want to use tests to help you judge children’s learning gaps in core skills, we have a complete suite of maths, reading and SPaG tests available on Curriculum Maestro.
 These are child friendly and can be delivered in a way that suits your children – even in small chunks.
 All tests link to your teacher assessment.

-You may need flexibility in your timetable for planning additional learning support.
-Our new knowledge-rich projects (KRPs) provide that space for you, as they are more compact and concise, fully resourced and cover the essential knowledge and skills required within each subject.
+You’ll probably need flexibility in your timetable for planning additional learning support.
+The knowledge-rich projects in Curriculum 22 provide that space for you, as they are more compact and concise, fully resourced and cover the essential knowledge and skills required within each subject.
 You’ll be able to ensure deeper coverage and have time to address other priorities.

-To learn how Curriculum Maestro and the Cornerstones Curriculum can help your school to get back on track, book a one to one online demo to explore all the features, get a quote for your school and tell us what you need.
+Are you interested in seeing exactly how Curriculum Maestro and the Cornerstones Curriculum can help your school’s recovery?
+Book a one to one online demo to tell us your needs, explore the features and get a quote for your school.